-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the fund type and account group financial statements, regulatory basis, of the Dove Science Academy No. E-005, Oklahoma County, Oklahoma ("School"), as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the School's combined financial statements, and have issued our report thereon dated January 15, 2016.
-The report on these financial statements was adverse because the School has elected to prepare its financial statements on the basis of the financial reporting provisions of the Oklahoma State Department of Education, which is a material departure from accounting principles generally accepted in the United States of America.
-Our opinion regarding the presentation of the financial statements referred to above in conformity with the prescribed basis of accounting was qualified due to the omission of the general fixed asset account group.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the fund type and account group financial statements, regulatory basis, of the Dove Science Academy No. E-005, Oklahoma County, Oklahoma ("School"), as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the School's combined financial statements, and have issued our report thereon dated January 11, 2017.
+The report on these financial statements was adverse with respect to the presentation of the financial statements in conformity with accounting principles generally accepted in the United States because the presentation followed the regulatory basis of accounting for Oklahoma school districts and did not conform to the presentation requirements of the Governmental Accounting Standards Board.
+However, our report was qualified for the omission of the general fixed asset account group with respect to the presentation of financial statements on the regulatory basis of accounting authorized by the Oklahoma State Board of Education.